-The PEAK 6 has a complex leading edge, manufactured using a variety of different materials and it must be packed carefully.
+The KLIMBER 3 P has a complex leading edge, manufactured using a variety of different materials and it must be packed carefully.
 A correct folding method is very important to extend the useful life of your paraglider.

 It should be concertina-packed, with the leading edge reinforcements flat and the flexible rods stacked one on top of the other.
 This method will keep the profile in its original shape and protect the integrity of the wing over time.
 Make sure the reinforcements are not bent or folded.
-It should not be folded too tightly to avoid damage to the cloth and/ or lines.
+It should not be folded too tightly to avoid damage to the cloth and/or lines.

-Niviuk have designed the NKare Bag.
-This will assist you in quickly folding the paraglider, keeping the profile and integrity of the internal structures in perfect condition.
+Niviuk have designed the NKare Bag and the ZipNkare P. These will assist you in quickly folding the paraglider, keeping the profile and integrity of the internal structures in perfect condition.

 The NKare Bag will guide you through the folding process by allowing you to place the rods one on top of the other on the longitudinal axis to "concertina" pack the glider.
 Then you can easily make the sectional folds that each model requires.
 This folding system guarantees that both the cloth and the reinforcements of the internal structure remain in perfect condition.
+With the ZipNkare P, it is possible to perform exactly the same folding procedure and with its zip closer, becomes a much easier to carry case.
+It is an ultra-light bag and is specifically designed for the KLIMBER 3 P.